Shopify/web-configs/docs/rules/restrict-full-import.md

-# Prevents importing the entirety of a package. (restrict-full-import)
+# Prevent importing the entirety of a package. (restrict-full-import)

 Importing the entirety of a large module can be undesirable because it becomes harder to track what properties are being used.